 Phone support is also available.
 First response for calls depends on your support package and the severity of the issue.

 To compare plans in detail, click here.

 A word of caution

-If you opt for a paid membership but end up reverting back to the Basic plan, you will only be able to access 10GB of the most recent videos you uploaded; the rest will be archived.
+If you opt for a paid membership but end up reverting back to the Free plan, you might lose your content.

-It’s safe to say that Vimeo Basic and Plus may be fine for an individual creator or hobbyist, but when it comes to seasoned professionals or even small businesses, the aforementioned options just don’t cut it.
+It’s safe to say that Vimeo Free and Starter may be fine for an individual creator or hobbyist, but when it comes to seasoned professionals or even small businesses, you may need to upgrade to Standard, or Advanced.